nukri-tskvitaia/MathQuest/README.md

 ```

-5.2.3 **Register/Resend Confirmation Endpoint:**
+5.2.3 **Register/Resend-Confirmation Endpoint:**

-For resending confirmation emails, add and uncomment the following code in the Register/ResendConfirmation endpoint:
+For resending confirmation emails, add and uncomment the following code in the `Register/Resend-Confirmation` endpoint:
 ```csharp
 // Uncomment this code to resend a confirmation email await _emailSenderService